dparmar2424/WEB322-Diya-Parmar/README.md

 # Usage

-How to use the project or run it locally. bash ~ npm start or node server.js
+How to use the project or run it locally:

+bash ~ npm start or node server.js

 Server Address: http://localhost:3000/